LISA and $\gamma$-ray telescopes as multi-messenger probes of a first-order cosmological phase transition: The SGWB and the magnetic field, relics of a first-order phase transition

-We perform the analysis for two values of $\varepsilon_{\rm turb}$, the parameter characterising the relative amount of kinetic energy in (M)HD turbulence (see Eq.~\eqref{eq:epturb}): $\varepsilon_{\rm turb}=0.1$ and 1.
+We performed the analysis for two values of $\varepsilon_{\rm turb}$, the parameter characterising the relative amount of kinetic energy in (M)HD turbulence; see, for comparison, ~Eq.~\eqref{eq:epturb}: $\varepsilon_{\rm turb}=0.1$ and 1.
 The ranges of the phase transition parameters are defined as follows.
-The broken-phase bubble wall speed is in the range $0.3\leq v_w \leq 1$, where the lower limit ensures that $\lambda_*>\delta\lambda_*$, and the hierarchy of the breaks in the SSM SGWB spectral shape follows, as described in Sec.~\ref{background_templates}.
-The upper limits on $\alpha$ are computed such that the ratio of magnetic to total energy density, $\Omega_{B*}$, does not exceed 10\%, as imposed by BBN \citep{Shvartsman:1969mm,Kahniashvili:2009qi,Kawasaki:2012va}.\footnote{Relaxing the BBN limit has been recently proposed in \cite{Kahniashvili:2021gym} by taking into account the turbulence decay from the magnetic field generation scale to BBN.
-However, we still restrict $\Omega_{B*}$ in our analysis to avoid relativistic Alfv\'en and velocity speeds, regime in which the SGWB templates have not been validated.} The lower limits on $\beta/H_*$ are set such that the resulting length scale is causal $\lambda_* {\cal H}_* \lesssim 1$.
+The broken-phase bubble wall speed is in the range $0.3\leq v_w \leq 1$, where the lower limit ensures that $\lambda_*>\delta\lambda_*$, and the hierarchy of breaks in the SSM SGWB spectral shape follows, as described in Sec.~\ref{background_templates}.
+The upper limits on $\alpha$ are computed such that the ratio of magnetic to total energy density, $\Omega_{B*}$, does not exceed 10\%, as imposed by BBN \citep{Shvartsman:1969mm,Kahniashvili:2009qi,Kawasaki:2012va}.\footnote{Relaxing the BBN limit has been recently proposed in \cite{Kahniashvili:2021gym} by considering the turbulence decay from the magnetic field generation scale to BBN.
+However, we still restrict $\Omega_{B*}$ in our analysis to avoid relativistic Alfv\'en and velocity speeds \citep{RoperPol:2025lgc}, a regime in which the SGWB templates have not been validated.} The lower limits on $\beta/H_*$ are set so that the resulting length scale is causal $\lambda_* {\cal H}_* \lesssim 1$.
 Furthermore, $T_*$, $\alpha$, and $\beta/H_*$ satisfy $1$~GeV~$\lesssim T_* \lesssim 3\times 10^6$~GeV, $\alpha \gtrsim 5 \times 10^{-3}$, and $\beta/H_* \lesssim 2 \times 10^3$, as inferred by the results of the analysis of the detectability of the SGWB signal.